Bulls end Stormers derby run with dominant performance at Loftus

 It certainly emboldened the Stormers with belief and gradually too fullback Warrick Gelant, who played a leading hand in their last away win in Durban, was finding his range.

-The Stormers were the team that closed the first half with the lengthier stride which was pretty much underlined by Manie Libbok's long range penalty moments before the break but crucially the Bulls made the running as final whistle loomed.
+The Stormers were the team that closed the first half with the lengthier stride which was pretty much underlined by Manie Libbok's long-range penalty moments before the break but crucially the Bulls made the running as the final whistle loomed.

 Some unlikely scenes also unfolded earlier in the day at Ellis Park where the second half was delayed due to lightning.